questionlp/api.wwdt.me_docs/content/endpoints/show.md

 ### Retrieve a show by year, month and day

-Get information for a specific show using the show's four-digit year, one- or two-digit month, and one- or two-digit day
+Returns a show object containing the database ID, date and whether the show is a best of show and/or a repeat show.

+The year value must be a four-digit year.

 ```endpoint
 GET https://api.wwdt.me/v1.0/shows/date/{year}/{month}/{day}